zoffixznet/Test-Mojo-Role-SubmitForm/README.md

     # Submit a form without clicking any buttons: pass selector to the form
     $t->get_ok('/')->status_is(200)->click_ok('form#one')->status_is(200);

-    # Click a particular submit
+    # Click a particular button
     $t->get_ok('/')->status_is(200)->click_ok('[type=submit]')->status_is(200);

     # Submit a form while overriding form data